 - Free Apple Quicktime video player to play some of our video downloads

-- The link to our secure GMail e-mail account
+- Contact Us on our secure GMail e-mail account

 - The link to our PayPal donation button, in case you feel inspired to help further our work

 - The link to our blog site, if you would like to see what we are currently doing

 Buying Hard Copies of our books using PayPal